Sher Ali Khan: Life

-Sher Ali Khan was born into a Barakzai Pashtun family.
-At the time of his father Amir Dost Mohammad Khan’s death, Sher Ali Khan, was recognised as the heir-apparent.
-The amir had appointed him to this position after the earlier heirs-designate—Sardar Mohammad Akbar Khan and Sardar Ghulam Haydar Khan—had died in 1847 and 1859, respectively.
+Sher Ali Khan was born to Dost Mohammad Khan, a Barakzai Pashtun and later founder of the Barakzai dynasty, and to Mermən (or Bibi) Khadija Begum, a Sadozai lady from the Popalzai clan.
+At the time of his father Emir Dost Mohammad Khan’s death, Sher Ali Khan, was recognised as the heir-apparent.
+The Emir had appointed him to this position after the earlier heirs-designate— Mohammad Akbar Khan, his full-brother, and Ghulam Haidar Khan—had died in 1847 and 1859, respectively.